 "Well, my darling," said gentle Mrs. Davilow, entering, "I see by the wheel-marks that Klesmer has been here.
 Have you been satisfied with the interview?"
-She had some guesses as to its object, but first similar beautiments at here.

-but felt timid about implying them.
+She had some guesses as to its object, but felt timid about implying them.